-Safeguarding Statement 2021 "Safeguarding is Everyone's Business"
+Safeguarding Statement 2021 - "Safeguarding is Everyone's Business"

-Cranmore recognises its moral and statutory responsibility to safeguard and promote the welfare of all children.
-Cranmore is committed to acting in the best interests of the child.
+We recognise our moral and statutory responsibility to safeguard and promote the welfare of all children.

 We make every effort to provide an environment in which children and adults feel safe, secure, valued and respected, and feel confident to talk if they are worried, believing they will be effectively listened to.